Street Patterns & Continuity

 • Existing or proposed public facilities (parks, schools, open spaces, greenways) must have the majority of the facility front onto a street in new developments

-Note: These changes will take effect starting February 1, 2023.
+Note: These changes took effect starting February 1, 2023.

 Why Change It?